Skip to main content

 • Ensure the draft revision has content - either a PDF uploaded or content created in the Figure Generator

-• Click the Publish button
+• Click the Publish button at the bottom of the page

 • The revision status changes from Draft to Published